About the Book

 William was a reporter and copy editor from 1979 to 2008, reporting on crime and labour issues and later editing copy and doing page makeup.

 He retired in 2008 and lives with his spouse, Abby Ulmer, and their cat Toby in Regina.

-William has remained a newshound and avidly reads newspapers and collects books.
+William has remained a newshound and avidly reads newspapers.